Two young women looking at the camera, smiling. They are wearing a t-shirt with a slogan

 Become a Partner in Pride

-Leaders of LGBTIQ organizations in Kenya, Uganda, Tanzania, Rwanda, and Democratic Republic of Congo work and live in environments characterized by violent homophobia, legally entrenched discrimination, and political and social persecution.
-These human rights defenders put their safety on the line every day to lead organizations that stand up for the human rights and health of LGBTIQ communities.
-Far too often, they are doing it alone.
+LGBTIQ organizations in Kenya, Uganda, Tanzania, Rwanda and Democratic Republic of the Congo continue to work in environments characterized by violent homophobia and transphobia, legally entrenched discrimination, and political and social persecution.
+They work on the frontlines, putting their lives at risk every day to stand up for human rights and health of LGBTIQ communities while providing lifesaving services.

-The SLF’s Partners in Pride campaign supports these organizations, which are lifelines for their communities.
-They provide vital services, including health care, mental health supports, social supports, and legal counsel.
+The SLF’s Partners in Pride campaign supports 13 LGBTIQ community-led organizations that are lifelines for their communities.
+They provide critical services, including health care access, safe spaces, mental health supports, social supports and legal counsel.

-Learn more about our 13 LGBTIQ grassroots partners in our Partners in Pride Impact Report 2023.
+Learn more about our 14 partners supporting LGBTIQ communities in our Partners in Pride Impact Report 2024.

 Sexual Minorities Uganda-Quchu Leadership Academy